vbookshelf/Offline-MedAi-Console/README.md

 ## Why does this console only support MacOS?

-- Base spec silicon Macs (256 GB storeage, 16 GB RAM, built in GPU) are able to run the MedGemma model at a token speed that's fast enough to be useful.
+- Base spec silicon Macs (256 GB storage, 16 GB RAM, built in GPU) are able to run the MedGemma model at a token speed that's fast enough to be useful.
+Macs are reliable and privacy focused.
 - Silicon Macs have battery life that's greater than 12 hours.
 This is important for a good user exerience, because running Ollama locally uses alot of battery power.
 - The relative low cost of a base spec Silicon Mac (669 USD for Mac Mini, 999 USD for Macbook Air) makes local Ai accessible to ordinary people.